 As a result, those careers that nurture themselves on social interaction are suffering a great deal of damage - without interaction, there is little room for growth.

-Final Thoughts: The New Normal’s Challenges and Questions
+Conclusion: The New Normal's challenges and questions

 Even though I have worked remote positions for the past seven years, the rapid expansion of it has sparked a few interesting questions for which I don’t have an answer.